China property controls seen in Ping An Bank shift

-SHANGHAI/BEIJING, Feb 27 (Reuters) - A move by China’s Ping An Bank to ban its regional branches from approving mortgages may signal that Beijing is set to tighten controls on the property market to calm record prices, market sources said on Wednesday.
+SHANGHAI/BEIJING (Reuters) - A move by China’s Ping An Bank (000001.SZ) to ban its regional branches from approving mortgages may signal that Beijing is set to tighten controls on the property market to calm record prices, market sources said on Wednesday.

 Rising house prices, which have pushed home affordability rates to all-time lows, have fanned speculation China will expand a three-year campaign to cool the property market by cracking down harder on investment or speculative purchases.